VictorMerino/astro-demo/README.md

 Using:

 - TailwindCSS
-- React components (just for demo purposes)
+- React and Vue components (just for demo purposes)
-  -- With Toastify (React plugin)
+  -- With Toastify (plugin used with both libraries)

 Features:

 - Landing page
 - About page
-- Blog section (with posts written in Markdown)
+- Blog section (with posts written in Markdown) -- And using Tailwind Typography plugin to easily style them
 - Posts section (fetched from external API, and getted via SSR to just print the RAW HTML)
+- Custom Youtube embed component: to lazy load iFrame
+- Really fast load (10/10 score in Lighthouse)

 Recommended instalations: